dawidkotarba/interview_questions/java.md

 - synchronized based on method, object, class etc. Pros/Cons of each solution
 - How Atomic types work?
 - How volatile works?
-- How to start a new thread?
+- How to create and start a new thread?
 - Runnable vs Callable
 - Describe Features
 - What is the difference between synchronization of static and non-static methods?